brendanw/profilehttp/README.md

 | read 100,000 medium-sized responses from same endpoint |   |   |   |

 **Run the tests**
-If on a mac you'll need gradle
+You'll need gradle to build both the client and server projects:

-`brew install gradle`
+on mac: `brew install gradle` (see https://brew.sh/ to install homebrew)

+on windows: `choco install gradle` (see https://chocolatey.org/ to install chocolatey)

-To start the server
+Before running the client tests, be sure to start up the server

 `cd server && ./gradlew run`

-Then individually run okhttpkt and ktorkt.
+You can run the ktor cio client performance test from within the client directory with

+`cd client && ./gradlew -PmainClass=KtorKt run`

+Run the okhttp client performance test with

+`cd client && ./gradlew -PmainClass=OkhttpKt run`

 **Background**